Shayyann7823/House-Of-Aura/README.md

 npm start
 ```

-## License

-This project is provided as-is for demonstration purposes.

 > **NOTE:** Storefront, cart, and favorites are frontend-only (localStorage).
 Auth and orders are real, backed by a PostgreSQL database via Prisma.
 The AI stylist chatbot makes real calls to the Groq API.